Question of the day; Does a bloody mary belong in your hair?

 While lactobacillus/tomato fruit ferment extract isn't a bloody mary, you might not be so convinced of your original answer by the end of this.

-Between and because of the building blocks lycopene and cysteine, this antioxidant-rich ingredient deals with sebum, grime, and inflammation.
-It does wonders for curly hair and frizz.
-And fermentation is key to the delivery of some of these effects.
+Because of the building blocks lycopene and cysteine, this antioxidant-rich ingredient improves sebum, grime, and inflammation.
+It does wonders for curly hair and frizz and fermentation is key to the delivery of some of these effects.